yanyanzl/yanyanzl/git basics.md

 ### git alias
 1. git config --global alias.unstage 'reset HEAD --' : then you can use git unstage filename

+## advanced functions

+### Branching
+- Because a branch in Git is actually a simple file that contains the 40
+- character SHA-1 checksum ofthe commit it points to, branches are cheap
+- to create and destroy.
+Creating a new branch is as quick and simple as
+- writing 41 bytes to a file (40 characters and a newline)

+1. git branch testing or git switch -c testing:
+    - creating a new branch. it's a new pointer to a specific commit snapshot
+    - your working branch is not swithced to the new branch yet.
+    - git log --oneline --decorate : will show you current working branch
+    - HEAD point to the current working branch
+2. git checkout testing or git switch testing:
+    - switch to branch 'testing'. the HEAD now point to testing
+    - if you make new commits here. then the main branch won't know it.
+    - git log only show commit history below the branch you checked out. you can use "git log branchname"
+    - Switching branches changes files in your working directory
+    - you can switch back and forth between the branches and merge them together when you’re ready
+    - git log --oneline --decorate --graph --all : showing where your branch pointers areand how your history has diverged
+3. git checkout main and then git merge testing:
+    - merge the testing branch back to your main branch
+    - after the merge, you can delete the branch testing by
+4. git branch -d testing :
+    - delete the branch testing
+    - git branch --all (show all branches)
+    - git branch --no-merged
+    - git branch --merged

 ## cheat-sheet for git commands
 ### Configure tooling